Easy-to-use potentiostat without the high price

 Potentiostats are control and measurement devices designed to output a controlled potential.
 Unlike other voltage sources, potentiostats contain feedback circuitry between the output and measured potential.
 This enables them to maintain a set potential through a circuit with varying resistance by increasing or decreasing the output so that the measured potential remains constant.

-Cyclic voltammetry is one of the most widely used electrochemical techniques.
+The Ossila Potentiostat has been designed specifically for performing cyclic voltammetry, one of the most widely used electrochemical techniques.
 By linearly cycling the applied voltage of the working electrode to create a duck-shaped plot of potential versus current, known as a cyclic voltammogram, the cyclic voltammetry method reveals a number of important electrochemical properties.

 To allow for a wide range of material characterisation, the Ossila Potentiostat is capable of outputting potentials of up 10 V and measuring currents as low as 10 nA.
 Easy-to-use PC software is included with the system and makes it straight-forward for anyone to obtain a cyclic voltammogram.